elliot-100/2d-game-ai/README.md

 # 2d-game-ai

-Experimental Python project to explore video game-style 'AI' behaviour in a 2D environment.
+Experimental Python project to explore video game-style 'AI' behaviour in a 2D top-down environment.

-Intended to focus on simulated entities' (`Bot`) behaviour at an 'action'/'tactical' level, e.g. searching, spotting, assessing and attacking.
+Intended to focus on simulated entities' ('Bot') behaviour at an 'action'/'tactical' level, e.g. searching, spotting, assessing and attacking.

 Functional decisions: